 The scan starts and progress information is displayed throughout the process.
-If Fortify Static Code Analyzer encounters any problems scanning the source code, a warning is displayed.
+If Fortify Static Code Analyzer encounters any problems scanning the source code, it displays a warning.

 For a local analysis (both translation and scan), after the scan completes successfully, the analysis results are displayed in the Fortify Audit perspective.